Question

 Resume Experts • 10+ Years Experience

 The word "positioned" describes placing something or someone in a particular location or situation.
-While it can convey strategic thinking, it often sounds passive and vague on a resume, failing to demonstrate your actual impact or the specific actions you took.
+While this word appears frequently on resumes, it often comes across as vague and passive to hiring managers.

-I've compiled some synonyms you can use instead of "Positioned" that will make your resume more dynamic and results-focused.
-Each alternative is designed to showcase your strategic capabilities and the value you brought to your organization.
+I've compiled powerful synonyms you can use instead of Positioned that will make your resume stand out to hiring managers and clearly communicate your strategic contributions to potential employers.

 Better Alternatives to Use Instead